KevinMarquette/kevinmarquette.github.io/_posts/2017-01-30-Powershell-PSGraph.md

 tags: [PowerShell,PSGraph,Modules,Projects]
 ---

-# Let's build some graphs with Powershell and PSGraph
+Let's build some graphs with Powershell and PSGraph.

 I love to visualize things.
 There are just some patterns that are hard to see in tables of data that can jump out to you when it is visualized.
 Today, I am going to be working with my new module PSGraph.<!--more-->

+#Index

 * TOC
 {:toc}

-## What is PSGraph
+# What is PSGraph
 It is a set of helper functions that makes it easy to generate the DOT files used by the [GraphViz](http://graphviz.org/) engine for making graphs.
 They handle the language specification so you can just make great graphs.

 ## A quick graph before we start